 Trends and Latest Developments

 Another emerging trend is the use of ionization techniques for environmental monitoring and pollution control.
-For example, ion mobility spectrometry (IMS) is a sensitive analytical technique that can be used to detect trace amounts of pollutants in air and water.
+As an example, ion mobility spectrometry (IMS) is a sensitive analytical technique that can be used to detect trace amounts of pollutants in air and water.
 IMS works by separating ions based on their mobility in an electric field, allowing for the identification and quantification of different compounds.

 Tips and Expert Advice